shimacos37/kaggle-rsna-2020-9th-solution/README.md

 ## Hardware

-Our team mainly use cloud machine with following spec on GCP Platform.
+Our team mainly use cloud machine with following spec on GCP.
 ```
 OS: Ubuntu 18.04 LTS
 GPU: Tesla V100 x4